KingXP-Pythoner/appt-noshow-model/data_mining.md

 1. Logistic Regression Classifier
 2. Neural Network Classifier

-This is the order of steps that will be followed:
-1. Perform feature engineering.
-    - Convert categorical features to numerical.
-This can be done via one hot encoding.
-    - Create new features as needed.
-    - Perform feature selection.
-3. Split dataset into training, validation and testing sets.
-4. Design and train the models on the training set and hypertune with validation set.
-5. Evaluate the model's performance via accuracy, F1, confusion matrix and ROC AUC results from testing set.

 ## 1. Convert categorical features to numerical

 ## Model Design Thought Process